-According to popular mythology, King John has forever been cast as a feckless leader and self-serving tyrant.
-Some contemporary historians have attempted to reframe John as an admirable king, but this contrarian revisionism should be flatly disregarded.
+According to popular mythology, King John has forever been cast as a feckless and self-serving tyrant.
+Some contemporary historians have attempted to reframe John as an admirable king, but this contrarian revisionism should be soundly disregarded.

 John was the favorite son of his father, Henry II, but circumstances shifted such that Richard achieved the succession of kingship.
 Throughout Richard’s reign, John very nearly caused a civil war, particularly when Richard departed on the “Third Crusade” to defeat Saladin.
-Richard was then captured and imprisoned by the Holy Roman Emperor without returning for four years, leaving the crown open for John’s foibles and an ill-fated allegiance with the King of France, Philip II.
+Richard was then captured and imprisoned by the Holy Roman Emperor, without returning to England for four years while leaving the crown open for John’s foibles.

 King John spent the next ten years plotting to regain his lost territory in France.
-However, Winston Churchill actually finds praise for the loss of the Angevin lands mainly because the region was mainly a disunited and costly distraction for the English crown.
+However, Winston Churchill actually finds praise for the loss of the Angevin Empire on account of the region being a fractured and costly distraction for the English crown.
 It was as much to the advantage of France as it was England to lose this vast kingdom.

 Once known as John “Lackland” (for the lack of land he was set to inherit from his father Henry II), John now became known as “swordsoft” -in stark contrast to his warrior predecessors, Henry II and Richard “Couer de Lion.”
 He was managing a declining empire.
-John raised taxes drastically, thus alienating many of his subjects, with the promise of launching a second attack on France to regain his lost lands.
-Additionally, on a personal note, John was betrothed to Isabella of Gloucester but he had the marriage annulled in 1199 on the grounds of consanguinity (or the fact that they may have shared a common relative).
+John raised taxes drastically, thus alienating many of his subjects.
+He promised to launch a second attack on France to regain his lost lands but the venture was doomed from the start.
+Additionally, John was betrothed to Isabella of Gloucester but the marriage annulled in 1199 on the grounds of consanguinity (or the fact that they may have shared a common relative).
 John astutely remarried in 1200, this time to a French woman, Isabella of Angoulême.

 Meanwhile, John’s relationship with Rome had fallen to pieces when the Pope (Pope Innocent III -one of the strongest leaders to ever wear the Papal garb) named Stephen Langton as Archbishop of Canterbury against John’s chosen appointment.
-In the heat of the conflict, John confiscated the Church’s land, and he was promptly excommunicated by the Pope, but John later reconciled in 1213 following successful campaigns in Ireland and Scotland.
+In the heat of the conflict, John confiscated the Church’s land, and he was promptly excommunicated by the Pope.
+John later reconciled in 1213 following successful campaigns in Ireland and Scotland.
 John was in need of Papal blessing to launch his follow-up invasion of France to regain his lost empire.
-So, John bent the knee to Rome by accepting Rome as England’s feudal overlord, committing an annual tribute to Rome, and he gained the support of the Holy Roman Emperor in Germany along with the Counts of Boulogne and Flanders.
+So, John bent the knee to Rome by accepting its sovereignty over England by committing an annual tribute to Rome.
+John gained the support of the Holy Roman Emperor in Germany along with the Counts of Boulogne and Flanders.
 Backed by such able military leaders, the English army landed in La Rochelle, France in February 1214, but it was badly beaten several months later at the Battle of Bouvines in July 1214.
 John was forced, in humiliation, to return to England empty-handed, with nothing to show for his many years of oppressive taxation.